Daily Tuna Fishing Charters out of Portland, Vic.

 The two main targets for our tuna fishing tour is Thunnus maccoyii aka Southern Bluefin Tuna or SBT for short.
-We also catch Albacore tuna which are the species you are used to eating in your cans of tuna.
+We also catch Albacore tuna which are the species you are used to eating in your cans of tuna, but they are less common.
 Bluefin are the best fish to catch because they’re a great fighter (very powerful physical structure and metabolism).
-Also they are a great tasting fish due to their fat content and red meat.
+Also they’re a great tasting fish due to their fat content and red meat.
 They have an extremely powerful, streamlined body and their taste is renowned especially in Japanese cuisine.

 In Australia, there are strict measures that regulate the bag limits of Bluefin tuna fishing.
-Bag limits for recreational fishermen are 2 Bluefin per person per day.
-Regulations ensure this species is conserved for the next generation and every year the police and fisheries work together and fine people who ignore the law.
+Bag limits for recreational fishermen are 2 tuna per person per day.
+Regulations ensure this species is conserved for the next generation and every year the police and fisheries work together to fine people who ignore the law.
 For further reading about this fish click here

 Tuna fishing charters in Portland vary considerably.
 There’s a huge difference between someone who will take you out on the water and a professional who will do everything they can to ensure you catch the fish you came for.
 We don’t compete with the cowboys of the industry because we only offer quality charters for people who appreciate the difference.

 No expense is spared when it comes to your safety and making sure we find the best spots for fishing.
 We are fully qualified with a MASTER 5 and MED 3 on board our custom built charter boat.

 This means we are licensed to travel up to 30 nautical miles offshore and together with the use of state-of-the-art fish finding equipment, we make sure you get the best chance of reeling in that big one.
 Also, we restrict the number of people on board to only 6 (plus the captain) with at least one rod trolling per person meaning you’ve got a very high chance of experiencing some action.